Bruce314/spksrc/README.md

 *SPKSRC is currently in alpha stage.
 All dependencies do not work correctly.*

-SPKSRC is a cross compilation framework intended to compile sfotware for the Synology's NAS.
+SPKSRC is a cross compilation framework intended to compile software for the Synology's NAS.

 ## Usage
 To build an spk, cd to the corresponding folder in spk/, and type make ARCH=<your arch>.
 The list of supported architecture is found in toolchains/ (note that the syno- prefix shall not be added).